 • Hundred Acre Ark Vineyard 2010: Released around $450; trading in 2025 at $1,600+, delivering a +255% ROI.

-However, Napa wines carry greater volatility, often tied to hype cycles, critic scores (e.g., 100-point Parker ratings), and broader U.S. luxury trends.
-Thus, entry timing is critical.
+But Napa wines carry greater volatility, often tied to hype cycles, critic scores tied to 100-point Parker ratings, and broader US luxury trends.
+Entry timing is everything.
+Get in early on the right vintage and the returns can be extraordinary.
+Miss the window and you may be buying into a peak.

 MetricBordeaux WinesNapa Valley Wines